 The maximum for single sites is 6 people (including children).
-Double sites allow 7 - 10 people.
+Double sites allow up to 10 people.

 Full Hookup sites allow one camping unit (for example: RV camper, pop-up, fifth wheel, truck camper, etc.) with one vehicle.
 Tents are not allowed in full hookup sites.

 Water & Electric sites can accomodate one camping unit with no additional tents or one large 6-person tent or two small 3 person tents.

 Standard sites can accomodate one camping unit with no additional tents or one large 6-person tent or two small 3-person tents.

 Tent Only sites can accomodate one large 6-person tent or two small 3-person tents